The Execution Model#

 Tile Concurrency#

-When a kernel launches, the runtime creates a grid of tile blocks:
+When a kernel launches, the runtime creates a grid of tile blocks.
+Each tile block runs the same kernel function independently, processing one sub-tensor of the data:

 Within a kernel, each tile block can query its coordinates in the grid and the total grid dimensions: